 My love of photography took me by surprise.
 I took a career break from publishing and marketing and decided to retrain as a journalist.
 To fill some spare time I enrolled on a black and white composition course, which was a revelation: I learnt I enjoyed communicating through the lens.
 Now I’ve come full circle, and my recent work, Bare Reality, combines photographs and words.
 I am a photographer and storyteller.

 I decided to create Bare Reality because I have always been fascinated by the dichotomy between women’s personal lives and how they are depicted in the media; between how we feel about breasts privately and how they are presented for public consumption.
 Bare Reality was, for me, the inevitable result of being a woman, a feminist and a photographer.

 I am currently working on a new project and book.
-Again, the human body and human relationships are important inspirations, and the project is driven by deeper emotional, socio-political as well as spiritual questions.
+Again, the human body and human relationships are important inspirations, and the project is driven by deeper emotional and socio-political questions.

 The same themes run through everything I do: my work is an exploration of people, our loves, our lives and our place in the world.
 In everything I do I desire to connect deeply with people, practise integrity, and interpret and present their stories with truth and memorable images.